Vowel harmony

 In phonology, vowel harmony is a phonological process in which vowels assimilate ("harmonize") to share certain distinctive features.
 Vowel harmony is often confined to the domain of a phonological word, but may extend across word boundaries in certain languages.

 Generally, one vowel will trigger a shift in other vowels within the domain, such that the affected vowels match the relevant feature of the trigger vowel.
-Intervening segments are common between affected vowels, meaning that the vowels do not need to be next to each other for this change to apply, classifying this as a "long-distance" type of assimilation.
+Intervening segments are common between affected vowels, meaning that the vowels do not need to be next to each other for this change to apply.
+This is classified as a "long-distance" type of assimilation.
 Common phonological features that define the natural classes of vowels involved in vowel harmony include vowel backness, vowel height, nasalization, roundedness, and advanced and retracted tongue root.

 Certain authors and articles use the term vowel harmony to refer to progressive (beginning-to-end) vowel assimilation, and use umlaut to refer to regressive assimilation.
 The term umlaut is also used in a different sense to refer to a type of vowel gradation, as well as the diacritic that often marks such changes.
 Metaphony is often used synonymously with vowel harmony, but is typically used to describe historical sound changes.
 This article uses the term "vowel harmony" to refer to both progressive and regressive assimilatory processes.

 Vowel harmony is found in many agglutinative languages.
 The given domain of vowel harmony taking effect often spans across morpheme boundaries, and suffixes and prefixes will usually follow vowel harmony rules.
-Vowel harmony is also considered an areal feature in some parts of the world, especially Northern and Central Asia among the Turkic, Mongolic and Tungusic language families, as well as other languages in contact with languages from the aforementioned families.
+Vowel harmony is also considered an areal feature in some parts of the world, especially Northern and Central Asia among the Turkic, Mongolic, and Tungusic language families, as well as other languages in contact with languages from the aforementioned families.